andrew henderson menu

 Crypto trading is taxed in Malta because the government views crypto trades and day trading stocks similarly.

-The nation’s tax friendly laws make it a huge attraction for people who want to move to Malta – either through Malta Citizenship program or through Malta Residency.
+The nation’s tax-friendly laws make it a huge attraction for people who want to move to Malta through one of several programs for Malta residency.

-As you must have noticed, there is no one-fits-all solution when it comes to ‘picking’ the perfect crypto tax-free country – governments vary, and with them, the crypto regulations.
+As you will have noticed, there is no one-fits-all solution when it comes to ‘picking’ the perfect crypto tax-free country – governments vary, and with them, crypto regulations.

-Despite its increasing popularity, not all countries share the same friendly approach toward cryptocurrencies as the above-mentioned countries.
+Despite its increasing popularity, not all countries share the same approach to cryptocurrencies.

 Some are even downright hostile and want nothing to do with crypto.
-It’s important to know about these countries to steer clear of them, or keep a curious look at them in case they ever decide to soften their stance.
+It’s important to know about these countries to steer clear of them or be aware in case they ever decide to soften their stance.

-Let’s take a look at some of the worst countries for everything crypto.
+Let’s explore some of the worst countries for everything crypto.

 1. China